Analog Circuit Simulationwith superfast multicore Spice engine

-TINA provides an extremely powerful multicore analog circuit simulation Spice engine with excellent convergence, highly efficient and accurate simulation.
-In addition to Spice components analog circuit simulation in TINA may also include Verilog A and Verilog AMS components.
-Of course digital components, including VHDL and Verilog components as well, can also be added to circuits.
-These circuits are discussed under Mixed Circuit Simulation
+TINA provides an extremely powerful multicore Spice engine with excellent convergence properties and highly efficient and accurate simulation.
+In addition to Spice components TINA may also include Verilog A and Verilog AMS components.
+Of course digital components, including VHDL and Verilog components can also be added to circuits.
+These circuits are discussed under Mixed Signal Simulation.

 DC analysis calculates the DC operating point and the transfer characteristic of analog circuits.
 You can display the calculated nodal voltages or component currents in a table or at any node by selecting the node with the cursor.
 Powerful methods (source- and Gmin stepping, adaptive voltage and step-size limiting) are implemented to find the operating point even for strongly nonlinear cases with hard convergence properties.
 You can also calculate and display in a diagram the temperature dependence of any voltages or currents in your circuit.